arch8s/spring-2022/Glossary.md

 > _Kata_
 is a system of individual training exercises in karate and other martial art. **In our context**, regular exercise to master your skills.

+> _Diversity Cyber Council, also DCC_
+a 501c3 Non-Profit that serves under-represented demographics in the tech industry by facilitating education, training, and staffing opportunities to establish a sustainable and diverse talent pipeline to the workforce.

+> _501c3 organization_
+is a tax-exempt nonprofit organization

+> _Non-profit organization, also non-profits (NPO)_
+**in our context***, is an independent group within platform which offers services

 > _Context_
 are the interrelated conditions in which something exists or occurs